 To [primary exempt purpose] by providing [specific activities] that serve [defined beneficiary group] through [methods of operation or program delivery].

-Here are real examples crafted in the format that IRS examiners expect.
-They are clean, activity based, and tied to public benefit.
+Here are some examples crafted in the format that IRS examiners expect.
+They're clean, activity based, and tied to public benefit.

 Example Mission Statement for an Educational Nonprofit